 Not too long ago I saw this idea of making a quick dough for croissants and kept my attention.
 Is it really possible?
-Who in the world doesn’t love croissants we always postpone making them because of the long process a classic croissant dough requires.
+Who in the world doesn’t love croissants?
+We always postpone making them at home because of the long process a classic croissant dough requires.

 No doubt that homemade croissants are the best of all when not in Paris :).
 Sometimes can be hard to find really good croissants at the bakeries out there.
-I was very thrilled to find this recipe and gave it a try immediately and I love it.
+I was very thrilled to find this recipe and gave it a try immediately and I must say I love it.

-This is a recipe I will make pretty often, I already did it about five times by now and each time they were devoured almost immediately.
+This is a recipe I will make pretty often, I already done it about five times by now, and each time they were devoured almost immediately.
 My little culinary judges, my daughters, were delighted by these quick croissants.
 Give them a try, you will love them.

 Recipe adapted after Supergolden Bakes